Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The procedure for importing medicines into China consists of the following steps:

-- The product to be imported must first obtain an imported drug licence issued by the CFDA.
+- The product to be imported must first obtain an imported drug licence issued by the CNDA.

-- Before each import, the import agent must file for a record with the local FDAs at the port of entry.
+- Before each import, the import agent must file for a record with the local DAs at the port of entry.

-- The relevant FDA issues a customs clearance notice of imported drugs and port inspection notice of imported drugs.
+- The relevant DA issues a customs clearance notice of imported drugs and port inspection notice of imported drugs.

 - Once the relevant drug inspection institution receives the port inspection notice of imported drugs, it will sample the imported drugs at the port and issue an inspection report of imported drugs within 20 days of the date of sampling.